simplybusiness/rabbit_feed/README.md

 This will subscribe to specified events originating from the `beavers` application at version `1.0.0`.
 We have specified that we would like to subcribe to `beaver.created` and `beaver.updated` events.

-When the consumer is started, it will create a queue named using this pattern: `environment.application.version`.
+When the consumer is started, it will create its queue named using this pattern: `[environment].[consumer application name].[consumer application version]`.
+This allows for multiple versions of a consumer application to be running simultaneuosly.
 It will bind the queue to the `amq.topic` exchange on the routing keys as defined in the event routing.
 In this example, it will bind on:

     environment.beavers.1.0.0.beaver.created
     environment.beavers.1.0.0.beaver.updated

 ## TODO

-* Harden consumer so that it does not go down due to connectivity problems
 * Ability to run multiple consumer instances on the same server (pid file conflict)
 * Capistrano hooks
 * Add routing key wilcard capabilities to DSL